Help us improve your experience.

 • Helps you to facilitate the IPsec VPN deployments where differentiated traffic is required, such as voice-over-IP.

-Up to 8 forwarding classes (FC) can be configured for a VPN with the multi-sa forwarding-classes at the [edit security ipsec vpn vpn-name] hierarchy level.
+You can configure up to 8 forwarding classes (FC) for a VPN with the multi-sa forwarding-classes configuration statement at the [edit security ipsec vpn vpn-name] hierarchy level.
 The number of IPsec SAs negotiated with a peer gateway is based on the number of FCs configured for the VPN.
-The mapping of FCs to IPsec SAs applies to all traffic selectors configured for the VPN.
+The mapping of FCs to IPsec SAs applies to all traffic selectors that are configured for the VPN.

 All IPsec SAs created for the FCs of a specific VPN are represented by the same tunnel ID.
 Tunnel-related events consider the state and statistics of all IPsec SAs.
-All IPsec SAs related to a tunnel are anchored to the same SPU or the same thread ID on SRX Series Firewalls or vSRX Virtual Firewall instances.
+All IPsec SAs related to a tunnel are anchored to the same SPU or the same thread ID on the Junos OS device.

 IPsec SA Negotiation

-When multiple FCs are configured for a VPN, a unique IPsec SA is negotiated with the peer for each FC.
+When you configure multiple FCs for a VPN, a unique IPsec SA is negotiated with the peer for each FC.
 In addition, a default IPsec SA is negotiated to send packets that do not match a configured FC.
-The default IPsec is negotiated even If the VPN peer device is not configured for FCs or does not support FC to IPsec SA mapping.
+The default IPsec is negotiated even if the VPN peer device is not configured for FCs or does not support FC to IPsec SA mapping.
 The default IPsec SA is the first IPsec SA to be negotiated and the last SA to be torn down.

-Depending on the number of FCs configured.
-When IPsec SAs are in the process of negotiating, packets may arrive with an FC for which an IPsec SA has yet to be negotiated.
+Depending on the number of FCs configured, when IPsec SAs are in the process of negotiating, packets might arrive with an FC for which an IPsec SA has yet to be negotiated.
 Until an IPsec SA for a given FC is negotiated, the traffic is sent to the default IPsec SA.
-A packet with an FC that does not match any of the installed IPsec SAs is sent on the default IPsec SA.
+A packet with an FC that does not match any of the IPsec SAs is sent on the default IPsec SA.

 If a delete notification is received for the default IPsec SA from the peer device, only the default IPsec SA is deleted and the default IPsec SA is negotiated newly.
 During this time, traffic which might go on default IPsec SA is be dropped.
 The VPN tunnel is brought down only if the default IPsec SA is the last SA.

-If the establish-tunnels immediately option is configured and committed for the VPN, the SRX Series Firewall negotiates IPsec SA without waiting for traffic to arrive.
+If the establish-tunnels immediately option is configured and committed for the VPN, the Junos OS device negotiates IPsec SA without waiting for traffic to arrive.
 If negotiations do not complete for an IPsec SA for a configured FC, negotiations are retried every 60 seconds.

-If the establish-tunnels on-traffic option is configured for the VPN, the SRX Series Firewall negotiates IPsec SAs when the first data packet arrives; the FC for the first packet does not matter.
+If the establish-tunnels on-traffic option is configured for the VPN, the Junos OS device negotiates IPsec SAs when the first data packet arrives; the FC for the first packet does not matter.
 With either option, the default IPsec SA is negotiated first, then each IPsec SA is negotiated one by one in the order in which the FCs are configured on the device.

 Rekey

-When using Multi SAs with Differentiated Services Code Point (DSCP) traffic steering with traffic selectors, the following behavior occurs during rekey.
-When the traffic selectors performs rekeying, if one or more of the traffic selectors are unable to rekey for any reason, the specific SA is brought down when the lifetime expire.
+When using multiple SAs with Differentiated Services Code Point (DSCP) traffic steering with traffic selectors, the following behavior occurs during rekey—When the traffic selectors perform rekeying, if one or more of the traffic selectors are unable to rekey for any reason, the specific SA is brought down when the lifetime expires.
 In this case, traffic that use to match the specific SA is sent through the default traffic selector instead.

 When FCs are added or deleted from a VPN, the IKE and IPsec SAs for the VPN are brought up or down and restarts the negotiations.
 The clear security ipsec security-associations command clears all IPsec SAs.